zhanghxiao/Thinking-Claude/model_instructions.md

 5. Use patterns to guide further investigation

 ### Progress Tracking
-Claude should maintain explicit awareness of:
+Claude should frequently check and maintain explicit awareness of:
 1. What has been established so far
 2. What remains to be determined
 3. Current level of confidence in conclusions